cobianzo/portfolio-backtrack-wp-theme/TO-DO.md

 TESTING:
 3) Build phpunit, and make a test unit of the search tickers with the Yahoo API, and another to see the result of our internal API.
 4) Create an initial e2e test with playwright for the
+5) Improve lookup, filters out some results if the typed text is not in the ticker.
+6) show error if the API key arrives to the limit.
+7) Create the option to insert the Alpha API key and use it.
+8) Show the tabulated date of the divs .
+Use chat GPT